HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 }
 ```
 ...since the returned reference ends up referencing `y` in `main` directly, not the parameter `x`.
 (As was explained before, references never refer to other references, trying to do so makes them refer to the target object of that reference.)

-explain the declarations (probably between parameters and return); also explain returning const (after the rest about return)